equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 create [Cloudflare](https://cloudflare.com/) account and transfer your DNS nameserver records (NS records) for your domain to Cloudflare

-> No worries this is NOT "transfering doamin".
+> No worries this is NOT "transfer domain".
 You will only point DNS
-> name servers to different location
+> name servers (NS) to different location

 ![add DNS record for domain](https://raw.githubusercontent.com/equivalent/equivalent.github.io/master/assets/2019/aws-s3-static-website-cloudflare.png)